oceanprotocol-archive/tech-spikes-2017-to-2019/23-ocean-v3/poc3/README.md

 fee = usedGas * trx.gasprice ; // value in ETH
 ```

-The following sudo code shows how the fee is deducted:
+The following pseudocode shows how the fee is deducted:
 ```
 startGas = gasLeft();
 .....